astral-sh/uv/README.md

 - Linux (i686)
 - Linux (s390x)

-The ABI used for Linux platform is MUSL, except for _PPC64_ and _s390x_ archs used GNU ABI.
+The ABI used for Linux platform is MUSL with statically linked C-Runtime, except for _PPC64_ and _s390x_ archs which are only available with dynamically linked GNU ABI.

 The ABI used for Windows platform is MSVC with statically linked C-Runtime.